On the treatment of phenomenological turbulent effects in one dimensional simulations of core-collapse supernovae: Results

-The smaller $\alpha_\epsilon$ is, the greater the explosion energy and the greater the amount of synthesized $^{56}{\rm Ni}$.
-At 0.4\,s, both the explosive energy and the amount of nickel are greater in $\alpha_\epsilon =1/12$ than in $\alpha_\epsilon = 1/6$.
-The explosion energy of $\alpha_\epsilon =1/12$ is almost $10^{51}$\,erg, and is comparable to the typical explosion energy of core-collapse supernovae.
-Table~\ref{tab:diffusion} summarizes the explosion energy for the $12\,M_\odot$ progenitor model up to 0.6\,s after core bounce.

-Here, we try to interpret why the smaller diffusion parameters make the shock revival easier.
-That is unexpected and is not discussed in the past literature. \cite{Yamasaki_2006} showed that the strong energy transport due to the turbulence reduces the critical neutrino luminosity that is necessary for the explosion, i.e., a larger diffusion parameter is favorable for the explosion.
+Here, we try to interpret why the smaller diffusion parameter, $\alpha_\epsilon$, make the shock revival easier.
+This is unexpected and has not been discussed in the literature. \cite{Yamasaki_2006} showed that the strong energy transport due to the turbulence reduces the critical neutrino luminosity that is necessary for the explosion, i.e., a larger diffusion parameter is favorable for the explosion.
 Why are our results contrary to this naive expectation?

-The reason is that the turbulent pressure is larger in the model of small $\alpha_\epsilon$.
-We explain the logic in the following.

-Figure~\ref{fig:ent-e} shows the radial profile of entropy, $s\, [\rm{kB/baryon}]$ (top), and the distribution of turbulent pressure (bottom) for 55\,ms and 65\,ms after core bounce for three models $\alpha_\epsilon = 1/3$, $1/6$, and $1/12$.
+The earlier shock revival is correlated with longer advection time, $\tau_{\rm adv}$ \citep[e.g.,][]{Buras2006b}.
+In the following paragraphs, we elucidate the underlying reasons why the advection time is longer when the diffusion constant becomes smaller.
+Figure~\ref{fig:vturb-e} shows the radial profile of turbulent velocity, entropy and velocity for 100\,ms after core bounce for three models $\alpha_\epsilon = 1/3$, $1/6$, and $1/12$.
 The horizontal axis is radius.
-The color of the curve is blue for 1/3, green for 1/6, and red for 1/12 as same as Figure~\ref{fig:diff_e}.
-The solid line shows the distribution at 55\,ms, and the dotted line shows the distribution at 60\,ms.
+The color of the curve is blue for 1/3, green for 1/6, and red for 1/12 as same as Figure~\ref{fig:diff_shock}.

-Among the profiles of 55\,ms (solid curves) in the top panel, the model of $\alpha_\epsilon=1/12$ has steepest entropy gradient at $\sim 100$\,km since the small $\alpha_\epsilon$ does not make the entropy gradient flat.
-The steep entropy gradients leads to larger turbulent pressure since the source term of the turbulence is proportional to $\omega^2_{\rm BV}$, i.e., the negative entropy gradient (see Eqs.~\eqref{eq:sourse_turb}--\eqref{eq:entropy-gradient}).
-It is shown in the bottom panel.
-The profiles of the turbulent pressure in $\alpha_\epsilon = 1/12$ is larger at $\sim 100\,{\rm km}$.

-The induced stronger turbulent pressure makes advection time longer and the shock radius is larger than the other models.
-Figure~\ref{fig:advection_e} top panel shows the distribution of radial velocity at 55\,ms. The horizontal and vertical axes are radius and radial velocity.
-The middle and bottom panels are evolution of advection time, $\tau_{\rm adv}$, and heating time, $\tau_{\rm heat}$, respectively.
-The colors of the curves are blue for 1/3, green for 1/6, and red for 1/12 as same as Figure~\ref{fig:diff_e}.